dport96/ITM352/morea/030.ui-basics/experience-browserhistory1.md

 Once you've finished doing the WOD a single time, watch a screencast example of doing it [HERE](https://youtu.be/gThYPqpENdU)

+**NOTE:** *This example may use different tools (such as the editor and web server) than used in class.
+You should not try to copy  this example exactly.
+Use it to see how to do the WOD efficiently and get hints on areas you may be having trouble with.*

 {% include wod-warning.html %}